-During 2020, the Audit Committee was composed of Robert L. Shoptaw (Chairman), Jay D. Burchfield, Steve Cossé, Edward Drilling, Eugene Hunt, Jerry Hunter (effective October 2020), Scott McGeorge, and Mindy West.
+During 2021, the Audit Committee was composed of Robert L. Shoptaw (Chairman), Jay D. Burchfield, Steve Cossé, Edward Drilling, Eugene Hunt, Jerry Hunter, Scott McGeorge, Julie Stackhouse (effective March 2021) and Mindy West.

-This committee provides assistance to the Board in fulfilling its responsibilities concerning oversight of accounting and reporting practices, by regularly reviewing the adequacy of the internal and external auditors, the disclosure of the financial affairs of the Company and its subsidiaries and the control systems of management and internal accounting controls.
-The Audit Committee has adopted a charter, which is available for review on the "Investor Relations" page of the Company's web site, www.simmonsbank.com.
-This committee met 10 times in 2020.
+This committee provides assistance to the Board in fulfilling its responsibilities concerning oversight of accounting and reporting practices, by regularly reviewing the adequacy of the internal and external auditors, the disclosure of the financial affairs of the Company and its subsidiaries, and the control systems of management and internal accounting controls.
+The Audit Committee has adopted a charter, which is available for review within the "Investor Relations" page of the Company's web site, www.simmonsbank.com.
+This committee met 9 times in 2021.

-The Board appoints each member of the Audit Committee and has determined that each member is, and each member who served during 2020 was, independent in accordance with the Nasdaq listing standards.
+The Board appoints each member of the Audit Committee and has determined that each member is, and each member who served during 2021 was, independent in accordance with the Nasdaq listing standards.
 The Board has determined that Messrs.
-Shoptaw and Cosse, along with Mrs. West, satisfy the requirements of "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K promulgated by the Securities and Exchange Commission and the independence standards applicable to audit committee financial experts as set forth in Regulation S-K of the Securities and Exchange Commission.
+Shoptaw and Cosse, along with Mrs. West, satisfy the requirements of "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K promulgated by the SEC and the independence standards applicable to audit committee financial experts as set forth in Regulation S-K of the SEC.
 The Board has designated each of them as an "audit committee financial expert."
 Further, the Board has determined that Mrs. West and Messrs.
 Shoptaw and Cosse each satisfy the requirements as a financially sophisticated audit committee member as set forth in Rule 5605(c) of the NASDAQ Listing requirements.

 The Company is required to obtain pre-approval by the Audit Committee for all audit and permissible non-audit services obtained from the independent auditors.
-All services obtained from the independent auditors during 2020, whether audit services or permitted non-audit services, were pre-approved by the Audit Committee.
+All services obtained from the independent auditors during 2021, whether audit services or permitted non-audit services, were pre-approved by the Audit Committee (or its Chairman, pursuant to delegated authority).
 The Audit Committee has not adopted any additional pre-approval policies and procedures, but consistent with its charter, it may do so in the future.